YongoDavid/Demo-2024/README.md

 starting with mobile first then i will scale up to other screen

-i have gone far with my project , with just the front-end and that is for the mobile , i am just left with the profile side
+i have gone far with my project , with just the front-end and that is for the mobile , i am just left with the profile side the pages i have done so far for the mobile are : the home page , the About Us page , the Contact Us page  , the login page , the sign up and the cart page